nhz2/ChunkCodecs.jl/README.md

 Most of the parameters in an `EncodeOptions` are not needed to be able to decode back to the original data.

-The `Codec` object returned by `codec` has the meta data required for reliable decoding.
+The `Codec` object returned by `codec` has the meta data required for decoding.

 ```julia-repl
 julia> gz_codec = codec(e)